adhinneupane/aws-gcp-wsk-reverse-engineering/README.md

   return inspector.finish()

 ```
-Example Output JSON:
+## Example Output JSON:

 The attributes collect can be customized by changing which functions are called.
-For more detailed descriptions of each variable and the functions that collect them, please see the framework documentation for each language.
+For more detailed descriptions of each variable and the functions that collect them, please read the full documentation.

 ```
 {